FarronF/limerick-council-meetings/meetings/2023/06/22-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 18th May 2023.md

 Kilbehenny.
 It was noted that at the workshop with Water services, Director of

-Services, K Lehane, outlined that it was important to identify what the community of--- Kilbehenny need Limerick City and County Council to do.
+Services, K Lehane, outlined that it was important to identify what the community of
+---
+Kilbehenny need Limerick City and County Council to do.
 It was agreed that the

 Meetings administrator would follow up with Uisce Eireann to seek a reply to the